frasermarlow/tap-bls/README.md

 but if you have `tap-csv` installed you can make pretty outputs using
 ```~/.virtualenvs/tap-bls/bin/tap-bls --config ~/tap-bls-config/config.json --catalog ~/tap-bls-config/catalog.json | ~/.virtualenvs/target-csv/bin/target-csv```

 You can use a `--state` file if you like.
 This tap provides the option to update the State from the tap, rather than the target.
+If you want info on Singer `state` files [check out the docs](https://github.com/singer-io/getting-started/blob/master/docs/CONFIG_AND_STATE.md).

 ## So why is this tap cool?